GNOME/libadwaita/doc/migrating-libhandy-1-4-to-libadwaita.md

 longer be manually created.
 It's only intended to be used with [class@Adw.EnumListModel].

+### Adapt to [class@Adw.ExpanderRow] API Changes

+The "use-underline" property and its accessors have been removed.
+Use [property@Adw.PreferencesRow:use-underline] and its accessors instead.

 ### Stop Using `HdyValueObject`

 `HdyValueObject` has been removed.
 The typical use for storing strings in